StableCoder/vulkan-mini-libs/README.md

 On *ONE* compilation unit, include the definition of `#define VK_VALUE_SERIALIZATION_CONFIG_MAIN` so that the definitions are compiled somewhere following the one definition rule.

-### VkStringParsing header-generation program arguments
+### VKValueSerialization header-generation program arguments
 #### -h, --help
 Help blurb
 #### -i, --input <file>